Abraham Lehn: Early life

-Abraham was born in Copenhagen, the son of wine merchant Abraham Lehn (1643–1709) and Cathrine Elisabeth Kreyer (died 1710).
-Lehn and his brothers were brought up in the home of merchant Christian Schupp after their father's death in 1709.
+Lehn was born in Copenhagen, the son of wine merchant Abraham Lehn Sr. (1643–1709) and Cathrine Elisabeth Kreyer (died 1710).
+He and his brothers were brought up in the home of merchant Christian Schupp after their father's death in 1709.
 He was until 1717 taught at home by Peder Benzon Mylius (1689-1745).
 Mylius accompanied him on a Grand tour which took them to Hamburg, Dresden, Vienna and Paris.

 Property

 Lehn had inherited circa 200,000 Danish rigsdaler from his father.
 He purchased Højbygård at auction in 1725, followed by Fuglsang and Priorskov in 1726 and finally Berritsgård in 1729.
 He took active part in the management of his estates.
 He had a reputation for being a fair and humane landlord.
 Lehn and his brother Johan Lehn (1705-1760) were ennobled by letters patent in 1731.

 He was also the owner of several properties in Copenhagen.
 He inherited the Lehn House on Strandgade in Christianshavn from his father.
 He purchased Kanslergården in Store Kannikestræde but it was destroyed in the Copenhagen Fire of 1728.
 He did not rebuild it but instead sold the site.